heyburns/hevc-shrinker/README.md

 5. Error Logging:
    Errors encountered during processing are logged to error.log.
 Review this file for troubleshooting.

-Contributing
+## Contributing
 Contributions, improvements, and bug fixes are welcome, but I make no promises and provide no support!
+I may or may not get around to it.

-License
+## License
 This project is licensed under the GNU General Public License v2 (GPL-2.0).
 See GPL-2.0 License for details.

-Disclaimer
+## Disclaimer
 HEVC-Shrinker is provided as-is, without any warranty.
 Use at your own risk.
 It is recommended to test the script on sample files before processing important data.